Ireland’s CJ Stander announces shock retirement at the end of the season

 Always fit, always showing up for work, always willing to play 80 minutes, Stander’s durability has been such that he has now accumulated 150 caps for Munster.

-It’s been a similar story for Ireland, for whom he has played 50 times, as well as one Test for the Lions.
-In 12 Tests against the three southern hemisphere superpowers, New Zealand, South Africa and Australia, Stander’s record is seven wins, one draw and four defeats.
+It’s been a similar story for Ireland, for whom he has played 50 times, as well as one Test for the Lions, since making his debut in a 16-all draw against Wales in February 2016, when he received the first of countless man of the match awards.
+In 50 tests for Ireland he has scored 12 tries, and In 12 Tests against the three southern hemisphere superpowers, New Zealand, South Africa and Australia, Stander’s record is seven wins, one draw and four defeats.

 Some record.